mridubhatnagar/blogs-backup/ckyvl7ml31djo66s13kvqeat9.md

 If mentorship as a subject interests you.
 You might also enjoy books **Tuesdays with Morrie** and **The Last Lecture**.

-Ps: This might be a slightly biased because I found it the process to be very relatable.
+Ps: This might be a slightly biased because I found the process to be very relatable.
 To my own journey.
 How it started, and how it has progressed.

 Happy Reading !!!